Jakob Breu, M.A.

 Current topic of research

-Armenian Children in Orphanages in Central and Eastern Europe
+Armenian Children in Orphanages in Europe

 After the Armenian genocide in 1915/16, around 40,000 children were left orphaned.
 Caring for these often traumatised, forcibly Turkified children became a particular challenge for humanitarian actors and also had repercussions in large parts of Europe.